itslauhere/COGS118A_Final_Project/README.md

-# COGS118A Final Project
+# README — COGS118A Final Project
 **A Comparative Evaluation of Machine Learning Classifiers on Biomedical EEG and Voice Datasets**
 **Author:** Laurentia Liennart
-**Course:** COGS 118A — Supervised Machine Learning Algorithms
+**Course:** COGS 118A — Supervised Machine Learning Algorithms**
-University of California, San Diego
+University of California San Diego

 ---

 ## **Overview**

-This repository contains the implementation, analysis, and report for a comparative study evaluating four supervised learning algorithms across three biomedical datasets.
-The project examines how Logistic Regression, SVM with RBF kernel, Random Forest, and Multi-Layer Perceptron generalize across datasets with differing nonlinear structure, noise levels, and sample sizes.
+This repository contains the implementation, analysis, and final report for a comparative study of four supervised learning classifiers evaluated on three biomedical datasets from the UCI Machine Learning Repository.
+The project investigates how Logistic Regression, Support Vector Machine with an RBF kernel, Random Forest, and Multi-Layer Perceptron generalize across datasets that differ in dimensionality, noise characteristics, and nonlinear structure.
+The study emphasizes reproducible experimental design, rigorous hyperparameter tuning, and cross-dataset comparison, following an empirical methodology modeled after Caruana and Niculescu-Mizil’s work on classifier evaluation.

-Experiments were conducted in Python using scikit-learn, following an empirical evaluation design inspired by Caruana and Niculescu-Mizil (2006).
-Each classifier was tuned using grid search with 5-fold cross-validation, evaluated under multiple train/test splits, and repeated across three randomized trials to ensure robustness.

 ---